 Thursday, April 16, 2020

-By 1934, when young Herbert and his sister graduated from Easton High School, they had acquired the nicknames Bud and Dot.
+When young Herbert and his sister graduated from Easton High School in 1934, they had acquired the nicknames Bud and Dot.
 The yearbook for 1934 lists Bud as a member of the Hi-Y organization and the Swim Team, with a future plan of attending Lafayette College.
 His picture shows pleasant features and conveys an air of maturity across the decades.
 He is described as having the qualities of “congeniality” and “intelligence” and is praised as being the “ideal boy.”

 He did become a member of Lafayette’s Class of 1938.
 His time there was short; after one year, he secured a spot at the United States Military Academy at West Point, NY, in the Class of 1939.
 In a memorial article written by one of his Academy roommates, Bud is described as a “fine man to live with.”
 He is further described as a “soldier and a man all the way through.”

 Within hours of the Pearl Harbor attack on December 7, Japanese planes appeared over the Philippines, followed over the next several weeks by significant ground forces.
 The 31st Infantry, along with the other US and Philippine forces, moved from the Manila area to the Bataan Peninsula.
 During this time, Bud was assigned to the regiment’s headquarters, despite his desire to be part of a line unit.
 Eventually, he got his wish; he was promoted to the rank of Captain and was assigned to command a combat company in March, 1942.
 It was not a good situation for the young officer; grave supply problems, serious illnesses and combat had left the company badly equipped and undermanned.
-By April the entire regiment was a wreck.
-The surviving men were starving and sick; surrender was inevitable.
+By April the regiment was wrecked.
+The surviving men were starving and sick; surrender was inevitable; it came for 70,000 American and Filipino personnel on April 9,1942.

-The surrender brought no relief to Bud and his fellow soldiers.
-What followed for them was the infamous “Bataan Death March,” when the Japanese sent thousands of prisoners, primarily American and Filipino, on a sixty-mile journey to a former Philippine Army facility known as Camp O’Donnell.
+Surrender brought no relief.
+What followed the surrender was the infamous “Bataan Death March,” when the Japanese sent thousands of prisoners, primarily American and Filipino, on a sixty-mile hike to a former Philippine Army facility known as Camp O’Donnell.
 The conditions on the march were cruel.
 Some of those who could not keep up were simply killed.
-Some soldiers were beheaded; a few were buried alive.
+Some prisoners were beheaded; a few were reportedly buried alive.
 There was virtually no food or water available in the 100-degree heat.

-Camp O’Donnell itself was not any improvement.
-There was little or no clean water or medicine; malaria and dysentery were rampant.
-Estimates of deaths vary, but approximately fifteen hundred to two thousand Americans died there in the course of a few months.
+Camp O’Donnell itself was scarcely better.
+There was little or no clean water or medicine.
+Malaria and dysentery were rampant.
+Approximately 1,500 to 2,000 Americans died in the course of a few months.
 The deaths among the Filipino prisoners were in the tens of thousands.
 In the early summer of 1942, the Japanese began to scale down Camp O’Donnell and send the prisoners to other facilities.
 Bud was moved to a prisoner camp at Cabanatuan; by then he had been infected with both dysentery and malaria, and had lost seventy pounds.

 The survivors of the Oryoku Maru were split between two other vessels: the Enoura Maru and the Brazil Maru.
 Bud was aboard the Enoura.
 Before it left the harbor to start for Japan, it too was attacked by American planes.
 A number of the prisoners were killed.
-The survivors, including Bud, were transferred to the Brazil Maru.
-On January 29, 1945, the Brazil Maru reached Moji, Japan - but not Bud Eichlin.
-Sometime around January 27, his persistent dysentery and the lack of food and water on the ship brought his death.
+The survivors, including the wounded Bud, were transferred to the Brazil Maru.
+On January 29, 1945, the ship reached Moji, Japan - but Bud Eichlin was not on board.
+Sometime around January 27, his persistent dysentery, the lack of food and water on the ship or the effect of his wounds brought his death.
 The body of Easton High School’s “ideal boy” of 1934 was committed to the China Sea.
 Of the 1600+ prisoners who had originally boarded the Onyoku Maru, only about 250 reached Japan.

 There were survivors of these horrible events; thanks to their efforts to preserve history, we know the fates of Bud and many others.
-Most of the people who actually laid eyes on Bud Eichlin during his life have passed on, and soon the rest will be gone.
+Just about everyone who actually laid eyes on Bud Eichlin during his life has passed on; soon the rest will be gone.
 But he will not be forgotten as long as people wander the grounds of Easton Cemetery.

 No comments: